Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 heading tag without first closing an open `<p>` tag.

-If it's set, we'll unset it (by marking it `false`), then send a closing `</p>` tag and a newline character to the `output_line` string--which is the string we are creating inside this loop iteration that will be pushed to `tokens` when we are done processing `line_contents`:
+If it's set, we'll unset it (by marking it `false`), then send a closing `</p>` tag and a newline character to the `output_line` string—which is the string we are creating inside this loop iteration that will be pushed to `tokens` when we are done processing `line_contents`: